nogazs/ib-color-naming/README.md

 ### Usage

-Run `python main` to see a simple demo.
+Run `python main.py` to see a simple demo.
-This demo shows how to load the model, generate predictions for new data, and plotting mode maps.
+This demo shows how to load the model, evaluate new naming data (with respect to the WCS color naming grid), and plot mode maps.

-### Model components
+### Model

-The model .pkl file contains a python dict object with the following fields:
+The model is composed of the following components:

 - `pM`	— capacity-achieving prior over color chips
 - `pU_M` — speaker's mental representations, m(u)